PyCQA/isort/docs/configuration/options.md

  - --future

 ## Known Third Party
-Force sortImports to recognize a module as being part of a third party library.
+Force isort to recognize a module as being part of a third party library.

 **Type:** Frozenset
 **Default:** `frozenset({'google.appengine.api'})`